 Likely the most significant benefit of a virtual hearing is the amount of time and money it saves.
 When hearings are in person, there are often delays.
 Now, rather than driving to the courthouse and waiting in the hallway for the hearing to start, you can just hop on your phone or computer from the comfort of your home or office.
 There’s no need to pay for transportation to get to the courthouse, no need to pay for parking, and most importantly, no need to pay for your attorney’s travel/waiting time.

 Overall, virtual court hearings have been convenient for judges and a great experience for most attorneys and litigants.
-They will likely will continue be the norm for quite some time, and for many types of hearings the arrangement could become permanent.
+They will likely continue to be the norm for quite some time, and for many types of hearings, the arrangement could become permanent.